rgdawson/Rgd.Sqlite3/README.md

 # Rgd.Sqlite3
 Rgd.SQLite3 for Delphi - A light-weight, simple, effective Sqlite3 interface unit

-Can use sqlite3.dll dynamically or statically link the sqlite3 library.
+Can use your own sqlite3.dll dynamically or statically link the sqlite3 library that comes from Delphi's FireDAC.Phys.SQLiteWrapper.Stat.

 For encryption, use Rgd.Sqlite3FDE.pas to statically link the FireDAC Encryption version of Sqlite and access FireDAC encrypted databases.